Aneurysm With MHD (Magnetic Field) CFD, ANSYS Fluent Tutorial

 3D model of a Saccular Brain Aneurysm for CFD simulation

-Figure 2: 3D model of a Saccular Brain Aneurysm for CFD simulation [1]
+Figure 2: The 3D model of the Saccular Brain Aneurysm used for the Aneurysm With Magnetic Field Fluent simulation [1].

 Blood Flow In Aneurysm With Magnetic Field CFD Simulation, ANSYS Fluent Tutorial